Learn more about all the places Stanley Tucci visited in “Searching For Italy” for your next trip to Italy.

 Heading south again for the fifth episode, Tucci stops in Florence, a city beloved by the actor, who as a child spent a year there with his family.
 This episode focuses on the vivacious outdoor markets, Mercato di Sant’Ambrogio and Mercato Centrale, where you can find the ingredients of what Italians call “cucina povera,” or poor man’s food.
 If fresh bread is a part of almost every meal in Tuscany, what’s leftover never goes to waste.
 Stale bread is a key ingredient in a variety of hearty meals, including the light and tasty Panzanella, Ribolita and Pappa al Pomodoro soups.

 A reimagined version of this type of rural cuisine is offered at the restaurant Il Nugolo, at the heart of the city.

 The first season of Searching for Italy has a glorious ending with a voyage to Sicily, known as “God’s Kitchen” for its bountiful soil and a culinary tradition that is a blend of many Mediterranean influences.
 Here, Tucci is hosted by winemaker Arianna Occhipinti at her vineyard in Vittoria, near Ragusa.
 Arianna is an innovator in the Sicilian wine scene, traditionally known for its bold reds, creating more delicate vintages that pay tribute to these traditions while respecting biodiversity.

 The details for Stanley Tucci: Searching for Italy, Season 2, set to air in 2022, have yet to be disclosed.
 But hungry fans craving more food-centered travel (accompanied by history, culture and the music of the language) from a country that lives for food are certain to be delighted.

-article by Caterina Micci
+written by Caterina Micci